hyperledger/iroha-2-docs/src/guide/python.md

 ## 5. Registering and minting assets

 Now we must talk a little about assets.
 Iroha has been built with few underlying assumptions about what the assets need to be.

 The assets can be fungible (every £1 is exactly the same as every other £1), or non-fungible (a £1 bill signed by the Queen of Hearts is not the same as a £1 bill signed by the King of Spades), mintable (you can make more of them) and non-mintable (you can only specify their initial quantity in the genesis block).

 Additionally, the assets have different underlying value types.

-Asset creation is by far the most cumbersome.
+Asset creation is by far the most cumbersome:

 ```python
 import iroha2.data_model.asset as asset